frederic-perez/AmE-dictionary/data/idioms.md

 __cry over spilled milk__ :two: To be upset over something that cannot be fixed, often something minor.
 To be unhappy about what cannot be undone. _Please calm down, you’re just crying over spilled milk.
 We already submitted the report, so we can’t fix it now._
 __cry-baby__ A person who cries or complains a lot, especially for little reason. _James whines and complains whenever he doesn’t get his own way.
 He’s such a cry-baby!_
 __crystal__ _slang_ A stimulant drug in powdered form, often methamphetamine. _Where can we score some crystal around here?_
+__curb appeal__ The external attractiveness of a building or property, such as can be viewed from the street (i.e., the curb). _We were suckered into buying the house because of its incredible curb appeal, but once we moved in, we realized just how run-down it was inside._
 __curdle (one’s) blood__ To terrify someone. _That horror movie curdled my blood so badly that I spent the next week sleeping in my parents’ bedroom!_
 __curl (one’s) hair__ To shock or terrify someone. _That horror movie sure curled my hair—I could not sleep for a week!_
 __curl (one’s) lip__ To sneer at something. _When I heard what was for dinner, I curled my lip in disgust._